 Figure 1.
 Delta Ponds in Eugene, Oregon Delta Ponds is a 150-acre waterway site consisting of numerous ponds, channels, wetlands, and associated riparian areas.
-Up until the late 1800s, the Delta Ponds area was part of a river floodplain network of side channels, sloughs, and tributaries that provided a rich habitat well-suited for many native fish and wildlife species.
-Over time, flood control management urbanization, and land use practices changed the area dramatically.
+Up until the late 1800s. the Delta Ponds area was part of a river floodplain network of side channels, sloughs, and tributaries that provided a rich habitat well-suited for many native fish and wildlife species.
+Over time, flood control management , urbanization , and land use practices changed the area dramatically.
 The ponds, peninsulas and islands that are present Introduction today at

-Delta Ponds were formed Think about how many times a day you take water for by aravel granted-you assume the tap will be flowing when you extraction operations turn on your faucet, you expect rainfall to water your that took lawn, and you may count on water for your recreation. place in the Not only is water necessary for many of life's 1950's and 60's Perhaps functions, it is also a considerable geologic agent. the biggest change to the Water can sculpt the landscape dramatically over time area was both by carving canyons as well as depositing thick that layers of sediment.
+Delta Ponds were formed Think about how many times a day you take water for bv aravel granted - you assume the tap will be flowing when you extraction operations turn on your faucet, you expect rainfall to water your that took lawn, and you may count on water for your recreation. place in the Not only is water necessary for many of life's 1950's and 60's Perhaps functions, it is also a considerable geologic agent. the biggest change to the Water can sculpt the landscape dramatically over time area was both by carving canyons as well as depositing thick that layers of sediment.
 Some of these processes are slow following gravel and result in landscapes worn down over time.
 Others, mining, this such as floods, can be dramatic and dangerous. former side-channel What happens to water during a rainstorm?
-Imagine of the that you are outside in a parking lot with grassy areas Willamette River became nearby.
-Where does the water from the parking lot go? disconnected Much of it will run off as sheet flow and eventually join river. -Rick a stream.
+Imagine what happens to water during a rainstorm? imagine of the Willamette that you are outside in a parking lot with grassy areas River became nearby.
+Where does the water from the parking lot go? disconnected from the river. -Rick a stream.
 What happens to the rain in the grassy area?
 Obst Much of it will infiltrate, or soak into the ground.
 We will learn about both surface water and groundwater in the next two modules.
 Both are integral parts of the water cycle, in which water gets continually recycled through the atmosphere, to the land, and back to the oceans.
 This cycle, powered by the sun, operates easily since water can change form from liquid to gas (or water vapor) quickly under surface conditions.
 Both surface water and groundwater are beneficial for drinking water, industry, agriculture, recreation, and commerce.
 Demand for water will only increase as population increases, making it vital to protect water resources both above and below ground.

-an aerial view of meandering streams surrounded by wetland grass and trees
+an aerial view of meandering streams surrounded by wetland grass and trees a photo of a a waterway with man made barriers across to adjust water height.
+Several geese are floating at the bottom